seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Cold as old Saturn, and like him possess'd
 With fire malevolent, darted a spark,
 Or what fierce sulphur else, to this end made,
-I comment not--the hot horse, hot as fire,
+I comment not - the hot horse, hot as fire,
 Took toy at this, and fell to what disorder
 His power could give his will, bounds, comes on end,
 Forgets school-doing, being therein train'd,